 The members of the Audit Committee held meetings with the municipal manager as the accounting officer, senior management of the municipality, the internal audit function and the external auditors, collectively and individually, on matters related to governance, internal control and risk in the municipality, throughout the reporting period.
+The Chairperson of the MPAC, COGTA and National Treasury have a standing invitation to all the meetings of the Audit Committee.

-The committee also submitted its reports to the honourable mayor and the executive committee of the Council to report on governance, internal control, risk, performance and financial information and other relevant matters concerning the municipality.
-The table below sets forth the particulars of the current Audit Committee members and their dates of appointment:
+The table below sets forth the particulars of the current Audit Committee members and their dates of their appointment:

-Table 87: Audit Committee Meetings for 2020/2021 Financial Year.
+Table 89: Audit Committee Meetings for 2020/2021 Financial Year.

-Name of Member Date Appointed Meetings held Meeting attended
+Name of Member Date Appointed Meeting attended

-Mr H Mpungose 01 February 2019 5 5
+Mr H Mpungose 1 February 2019 5/5

 (Chairperson)

-Dr N.J Ndlovu 01 February 2019 5 5
+Dr N.J Ndlovu 1 February 2019 5/5

-Ms N.H Thungo 01 February 2019 5 5
+Ms N.H Thungo 1 February 2019 2/5

-Ms Neo Shabalala 01 July 2020 5 5
+Ms Neo Shabalala 1 July 2020 5/5

-Mr A Gonzalves 1 July 2021 0 0
+Mr A Gonzalves 1 July 2021 5/5